xandramax/Volume1/README.md

 Algomorph is an intelligent signal router, building from the familiar concepts of FM algorithms and expanding in service of both FM synthesis as well as general-purpose audio and CV routing.

-Algomorph is capable of storing three independent routing states and crossfading between them.
+Algomorph is capable of storing three independent routing states (i.e. algorithms) and crossfading between them.
 Crossfading can be controlled both manually and via control voltage, including at audio rates.

 Algomorph includes a visualizer which displays the current algorithm as a directed graph.
 The graph visualizations are hard-coded, and the vector data is generated using a combination of manual dot-language enumeration of the problem-space (1979 graphs as defined for the purposes of this project), rendering to SVG via [GraphViz](https://graphviz.org/), and further processing with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).